megalon/ModSaber/README.md

 * Settings page
   * Change email
   * Change password
-* Allow admins to publish new versions
-  * Transfers mod to their namespace
-  * Pops up a big alert because namespace changes are bad
 * Unpublish
   * Unpublished key in mod schema
   * Hidden from list all